vivaxy/vscode-conventional-commits/README.md

 ### How To Configure

-1. Enable `autoCommit` configuration of the extension. _The extension enables `autoCommit` by default._
+1. Enable `Settings > conventionalCommits.autoCommit` configuration of the
+   extension. _The extension enables `Settings > conventionalCommits.autoCommit`
+   by default._
-2. Enable `git.enableSmartCommit` and set `git.smartCommitChanges` to `all` to
+2. Enable `Settings > git.enableSmartCommit` and set
-   commit all changes when there are no staged changes.
+   `Settings > git.smartCommitChanges` to `all` to commit all changes when there are no staged changes.
 3. Set `Settings > git.postCommitCommand` to `sync` to run `git.sync` after
    commit.